Refined universality for critical KCM: upper bounds: Preliminaries

-We next define some smaller sets which are sufficient to induce such growth but have the annoying feature that they are not necessarily contained in $S$ and do not necessarily induce growth in a simple sequential way like $W$-helping sets.
-Let us note that except in \cref{sec:micro} the reader will not lose anything conceptual by thinking that the sets $Z_i$, $u_i$- and $\a$-helping sets defined below are simply single infected sites in $S$ and the period $Q$ is 1.
+We next define some smaller sets which are sufficient to induce such growth but have the annoying feature that they are not necessarily contained in $\Hb_{u_i}$ and do not necessarily induce growth in a simple sequential way like $W$-helping sets in direction $u_i$.
+Let us note that except in \cref{sec:micro} the reader will not lose anything conceptual by thinking that the sets $Z_i$, $u_i$-helping sets and $\a$-helping sets in direction $u_i$ defined below are simply single infected sites in $\Hb_{u_i}\setminus\bbH_{u_i}$ and the period $Q$ is 1.